MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-303.md

 In this section you will learn how to make a LUIS App on the LUIS Portal.

 > [!IMPORTANT]
 > Please be aware, that setting up the *Entities*, *Intents*, and *Utterances* within this chapter is only the first step in building your LUIS service: you will also need to retrain the service, several times, so to make it more accurate.
-Retraining your service is covered in the **last Chapter** of this lab, so ensure that you complete it.
+Retraining your service is covered in the **last Chapter** of this course, so ensure that you complete it.

 1. Upon reaching the **Language Understanding Portal**, you may need to login, if you are not already, with the same credentials as your Azure portal.